-In Section 2, we document the general facts of the restructuring experiences of the two regions.
-At the beginning of the 1990's, both of the two regions went through a sharp decline in coal production as the national industrial drive had ceased.
+In Section 2, we describe the restructuring experiences of the two regions, Ostrava and Jiu Valley.
+At the beginning of the 1990's, both regions went through a sharp decline in coal production as the national industrial drive had ceased.
 Gradual restructuring, mostly downsizing of employment, followed in the Ostrava region.
-In the Jiu Valley region, on the other hand, there was no restructuring at all until 1997, followed by a massive layoff over two years.
+In the Jiu Valley region, on the other hand, there was no restructuring at all until 1997, when the new progressive government managed to carry out a massive layoff over two years.
 The layoff created a crisis in the regional labor market.
-The extreme swings of the Jiu Valley restructuring in contrast to the steady pace of the Ostravian restructuring provide an excellent case for inquiry in understanding the pace and process of restructuring state firm and of transforming regional economy.
+As alluded to above, there was a sharp contrast